andriyDev/BPScript/Tutorial.md

 To write events, use the following:

 ```
-event Tick(float DeltaSeconds)
+event:ASpecialGraph Tick(float DeltaSeconds)
 {
 	// Code goes here
 }
 ```

+ASpecialGraph is the name of the event graph that this event will be contained in.
 The parameters follow the same pattern as the event dispatchers.
 Events can also have properties.
 These follow the same format as variables:

 ```
-event MyCustomEvent<Replicates: Multicast, ReplicatesReliable>(int Param1 = 3, ref Actor* Param2)
+event:ADifferentGraph MyCustomEvent<Replicates: Multicast, ReplicatesReliable>(int Param1 = 3, ref Actor* Param2)
 {
 	// Code goes here
 }